 "People are leaving not because they necessarily want to," she continued, "but [because] they feel that they have no choice.
 I think you see that particularly in the very big increase in the number of people going to Britain, because that’s a place where you don’t need any resources to go.
 That points to a crisis, because people are choosing the places of least resistance because they don’t necessarily have the resources to allow them to go to other parts of the world."

-It's no surprise that a large number of the Irish citizens who choose to uproot are young, mostly in their twenties or thirties.
-In fact, a recent report, titled "Irish Emigration in an Age of Austerity", found that people in their twenties made up over 70 percent of Ireland's emigrants between 2006 and 2012.
+It's no surprise that a large number of the Irish citizens who choose to uproot are young, mostly in their 20s or 30s.
+In fact, a recent report, titled "Irish Emigration in an Age of Austerity," found that people in their 20s made up over 70 percent of Ireland's emigrants between 2006 and 2012.

 Piaras Mac Éinrí

 The author of the report, Piaras Mac Éinrí, told me that the high levels of qualified people leaving Ireland could have a disastrous effect on the country's economy: "There is a disproportionate number of people who are better qualified than average leaving the country," he said.
 "There is clearly going to be a problem down the road if the country does recover in, say, five or ten years time."

 Elaborating, he said, "There may well be a skills shortage in Ireland.
 There may also be a problem, as young people are the taxpayers who will [have to] pay the pensions of people my age.
 There is a strong sense with some of the younger people that we spoke to [for the report] that my generation has screwed them and the country, and has left them to pay the bills.
 Therefore, they’re saying, 'I'm out of here and why should I come back?'"